 What is Hydrocephalus

 Hydrocephalus is an unusual buildup of fluid in cavities deep within the brain.
-The excess of fluid causes the ventricles to widen and puts added pressure on the brain’s tissues.
+Excess fluid causes the ventricles to widen and puts added pressure on the brain’s tissues.
 There are 2 major types of Hydrocephalus, and a 3rd type that is considered a “Hydrocephalus look alike”.
 Some of these cases are from abnormalities of the brain and spine that occur in the womb.

 Baby Hector likely has what’s known as Normal Pressure Hydrocephalus (NPH), the result of a brain hemorrhage.
 Although some people develop NPH with no existing factors, causes can be complications from birth or during surgery, a head trauma or brain infection, and possibly a tumor.
 The most common cases occur during infancy and the elder stages of life.
 NPH affects the body in various ways including, difficulty with breathing, balance, decision-making, and bladder control.